ewonglab/enhancer_turnover/Neural_Network_Prediction/Analysis/README.md

 ## Analysis scripts

-Before you repeat all analysis, please run ```git clone https://github.com/seqcode/cross-species-domain-adaptation.git``` first to make sure you have all needed file under your working folder.
+Before you repeat all analysis, please run ```git clone https://github.com/seqcode/cross-species-domain-adaptation.git``` first to make sure you have the required files in your working folder.

 - model_predict: do model prediction and save predicted values in *.npy.